 The Iron Age inhabitants of England imported considerable quantities of wine, but it seems likely that it was the Romans who introduced the first vineyards to the country.

-A few vineyards were also cultivated during the Saxon period, but it was the Norman nobles who arrived with William the Conqueror in 1066 who really led to the introduction of successful viticulture and wine-making.
+A few vineyards were also cultivated during the Saxon period, but it was the Norman nobles who arrived with William the Conqueror in 1066 who really led to the introduction of successful viticulture and English wine making.
 Domesday Book thus records more than 40 vineyards, with the area to the west of London being particularly prominent.

 The Middle Ages

 Wine making expanded considerably in England during the Middle Ages, particularly on monastic and ecclesiastical estates.
 However, the acquisition of Aquitaine by the crown in the middle of the 12th century, through the marriage of Henry to Eleanor of Aquitaine, provided a more reliable source of wine for England’s growing urban population and nobility, and this, together with a worsening climate in the later medieval period led to a decline in England’s wine making.

 The 19th Century

 Such small scale experimentation continued through the 19th century, but it was not really until the second half of the 20th century that commercial grape growing and wine making really began to take off.

 Pioneers such as Ray Barrington Brock sought to identify the grape varieties most suited to England’s climate, and a handful of people then began to plant them on their properties in southern England.

 The English Vineyards Association - now Wines of Great Britain - was established in 1967; by 1969 there were some 83 members, and this total had risen to 107 in 1974.